-Some URLs are too short or ugly to include in your social media content.
+Some URLs are too long or ugly to include in your social media content.
 You need to preserve space to get the most out of character limits and short attention spans.

-Copy and paste the web address into a free URL shorteners before creating your message.
+Copy and paste the web address into a free URL shortener before creating your message.

 9. Calendars and appointment booking

 Of all the booking software I tried— even the plugins— 10to8 worked best for me.
 It’s growing and improving more and more, but has a great foundation to take care of business.

 The booking system is flexible enough for any business type.
 The best part is you can accept payments at any point during the booking process.

 Stripe or PayPal integration lets you get your funds safely and quickly.

 When you sign up for 10to8, the first 100 appointments are free for your business.

 It seems like the whole world knows about PayPal and most of them use it.
 Even if it isn’t your sole payment gateway, it should be an option for users who put their trust in them.

 PayPal has affordable solutions to handle all transactions for your online store or service-based business.